TyLogs/TyLogsProjects/Projects/In Prog/CyberDeck Build.md

 [How to Make a Laptop Keyboard Controller](https://www.instructables.com/How-to-Make-a-USB-Laptop-Keyboard-Controller/) Excellent resource, very in depth and has a lot of laptop keyboards already mapped.

-Laptop was acquired in non working order from eBay (Search Portable Computer, or Retro Laptop)
+Laptop was acquired in non working order from eBay (Search Portable Computer, Retro Laptop, Old Laptop, Old Mainframes)

 Raspberry Pi (Can be acquired from many different places, pick one that suits you best)